mexican-wolf-trance/project2/README.md

 	"body": "This is my message!"
 }
 ```
-Send it and the function will automatically apply the userId and the message id.
+Send it as POST and the function will automatically apply the userId and the message id.
 Easy Peasy!

 You can also update that same post or any other post where you know the id.
 Just type: